At the Heart of Texas: Cities’ Industry Clusters Drive Growth

 DEMOGRAPHICS: A Destination for New Arrivals

-The Dallas–Fort Worth metroplex (Greater Dallas and Fort Worth components) has become a favored domestic destination, although it has attracted many residents from other countries as well.
-New arrivals from other parts of the U.S. accounted for 38 percent of DFW’s population increase in 2014 (Chart 2.3).
-The metroplex held one of the top two spots among U.S. metro areas for population gains through total net migration from 2011 to 2014.
-Overall, it is the fourth-largest metropolitan statistical area in the U.S., with 6.95 million people.
+The Dallas–Fort Worth metroplex (Greater Dallas and Fort Worth components) has become a top domestic destination, although it has attracted many new residents from other countries as well.
+New arrivals from other parts of the U.S. accounted for 40 percent of DFW’s population increase in 2017 (Chart 3.3).
+Among U.S. metro areas, the metroplex experienced the highest population gains through total net migration from 2010 to 2017.

-Despite record migration, Dallas’ unemployment rate has remained low, averaging 3.9 percent in the first 11 months of 2015.
-Per capita income and median household income are higher than national and Texas figures.
-(Dallas’ median household income increased 15.7 percent between 2006 and 2014 in nominal terms.)
+Amid record migration, Dallas’ unemployment rate has remained low, averaging 3.6 percent in 2017.
+Per capita income and median household income are higher than national and Texas figures, and Dallas’ median household income increased 10.2 percent from 2014 to 2017 in real terms.

-Dallas’ population is predominantly non-Hispanic white, 45.2 percent; Hispanics also make up a significant share of the area’s inhabitants, 29.5 percent.
-Foreign-born residents constitute 19.9 percent of the metro population, higher than their shares in Austin and San Antonio.
-Also, Dallas has a relatively young population, with about 36 percent of the total under age 25, and 43.5 percent between 25 and 54.
+Dallas’ population is 44.1 percent non-Hispanic white.
+Hispanics make up a significant share of the area’s inhabitants, 29.7 percent.
+Foreign-born residents constitute 20.2 percent of the metro population, higher than their shares in Austin and San Antonio.

-Dallas ranks second in educational attainment among the Texas metros in this report, with over one-third of its residents holding a bachelor’s degree or higher.
-This is likely because the defense and security, business and financial services, and information technology sectors make up a large share of the workforce and require an elevated educational skill set.
+Dallas ranks second in educational attainment among the Texas metros in this report, with 36.5 percent of its adult residents holding a bachelor’s degree or higher.
+This is likely because the business and financial services, health care, education, information technology, and defense and security sectors employ a large share of the workforce and most require a college degree.